-Action Number Ac tion and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 4.
-Encourage and facilitate walking and cycling as leisure and tourist activities to provide benefits to health and the local economy Seeks to meet Objective 2 - Increase use of NCN1 route by pedestrians and cyclists by 2% on a year by year basis from 2022 to 2027 National Cycle Network Route 1 a) Continue partnership working with local organisations Outfit Moray, NHS Grampian and Cycling UK Moray to organise events and activities to trial electric bikes, pedal bikes etc. to promote the health benefits of cycling and walking to residents and visitors to the area. b) Develop a community engagement programme to link with national campaigns i.e. Walk to Work Week, Cycle to Work Week and Clean Air Day etc. c) Continue to work with Sustrans on improvements to, and promotion of, NCN1. d) Deliver cycle training and maintenance sessions to support people to develop skills, knowledge and confidence. e) Support Third Parties seeking to provide simple and affordable bike and eBike hire stations at key locations in Moray. f) Arrange and support Active Travel information events and training for employers. g) Work together with Road Safety North East Scotland to publicise changes to the Highway Code and driver behaviour as well as cyclist behaviour. h) Work together with bus operators to support and encourage additional Bikes on Buses services across Moray Increased public awareness of health and wellbeing benefits of Active Travel.
+Action Number Action and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 4.Encourage and facilitate walking and cycling as leisure and tourist activities to provide benefits to health and the local economyImage: Seeks to meet Objective 2- a) Continue partnership working with local organisations Outfit Moray, NHS Grampian and Cycling UK Moray to organise events and activities to trial electric bikes, pedal bikes etc. to promote the health benefits of cycling and walking to residents and visitors to the area. b) Develop a community engagement programme to link with national campaigns i.e. Walk to Work Week, Cycle to Work Week and Clean Air Day etc. c) Continue to work with Sustrans on improvements to, and promotion of, NCN1. d) Deliver cycle training and maintenance sessions to support people to develop skills, knowledge and confidence. e) Support Third Parties seeking to provide simple and affordable bike and eBike hire stations at key locations in Moray.
+Increased public awareness of health and wellbeing benefits of Active Travel.
 Increased levels in cycling tourism in Moray.
 Results of Public Perception Survey to be undertaken on a bi-annual basis.
 Numbers of participants at events and promotional activities.
 Cycle count data from NCN1 and Speyside Way permanent count sites.
-2023,Q2 Ongoing Ongoing Sustainable Travel Officer (other relevant council departments, NHS Grampian, Moray Speyside Tourism, local Businesses, External partners e.g. Paths for All, Sustrans and Cycling UK))
+Action and Tasks are ongoing.
+Sustainable Trave Officer (other relevant council departments, NHS Grampian, Moray Speyside Tourism, local Businesses, External partners e.g. Paths for All, Sustrans and Cycling UK))

-Action Number A ction and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 5.
-Provide new/improved cycle parking at key destinations and transport interchanges in Moray Seeks to meet Objective 3 -Ensure all major transport connections and destinations (interchanges) and businesses have appropriate cycle parking installed by 2025. a) Audit existing cycle parking facilities at transport interchanges and key destinations to determine the level and condition of existing cycle parking and identify where new/improved parking is required. b) Determine locations for additional cycle parking at transport interchanges/key destinations, where appropriate in consultation with the landowner and/or surrounding businesses. c) Where appropriate, seek funding for the provision of additional/improved cycle parking. d) Work with transport providers, local cycling groups and HITRANS to support solutions for carriage of bikes on public transport. e) Ensure all new developments provide secure cycle parking as set out in the Moray Local Development Plan. f) Signpost and promote to Housing Associations Cycling Scotland's 'Social Housing Partnership Fund'.
-This is for providers to install a range of infrastructure including secure cycle parking, safe spaces to store prams, buggies, mobility aids seating and planters etc. Reduction in the number of bikes stolen/vandalised in public places.
-Increased level of public confidence that their cycle will not be stolen/vandalised Number of reports of stolen/vandalise d cycles to Police Scotland where cycle has been left in a public place.
+Action Number Ac tion and Tasks Planned Outcome Outcome Measure Timescale Lead (supported by) 5.
+Provide new/improved cycle parking at key destinations and transport interchanges in Moray Seeks to meet Objective 3 -Ensure all major transport connections and destinations (interchanges) and businesses have appropriate cycle parking installed by 2025. a) Audit existing cycle parking facilities at transport interchanges and key destinations to determine the level and condition of existing cycle parking and identify where new/improved parking is required. b) Determine locations for additional cycle parking at transport interchanges/key destinations, where appropriate in consultation with the landowner and/or surrounding businesses. c) Where appropriate, seek funding for the provision of additional/improved cycle parking. d) Work with transport providers, local cycling groups and HITRANS to support solutions for carriage of bikes on public transport. e) Ensure all new developments provide secure cycle parking as set out in the Moray Local Development Plan.
+Reduction in the number of bikes stolen/vandalised in public places.
+Increased level of public confidence that their cycle will not be stolen/vandalised.
+Number of reports of stolen/vandalised cycles to Police Scotland where cycle has been left in a public place.
 Results of Public Perception Survey to be undertaken on a bi-annual basis. a) by 2022 Q4 b) by 2023 Q2 c) Ongoing e) Ongoing Sustainable Travel Officer (Traffic Team, Passenger Transport Team, Network Rail, Stagecoach and HITRANS)